-Detox can be done as either inpatient or outpatient depending on the person’s health, the amount of drinking, and their past history of withdrawal.
+Detox can be done as either an inpatient or outpatient depending on the person’s health, their volume of drinking, and their past history of withdrawal.
 Detox is always done under close supervision.
 A common plan for outpatient detox is to prescribe a high dose of medication on the first day, and then gradually reduce the dose over the next 5-7 days.
 People with serious alcohol abuse may be admitted to hospital.

 This is general medical information, and not tailored to the needs of a specific individual.

-There are three stages of liver damage: elevated liver enzymes, fatty liver, and cirrhosis.
+There are three stages of liver damage: 1) elevated liver enzymes, 2) alcoholic hepatitis or fatty liver, 3) cirrhosis.

 Repeated liver damage can cause cirrhosis.
 Your liver is a remarkable organ, but it can only repair itself so many times.
 After a while your liver won't be able to repair itself and it will turn into scar tissue.
 Cirrhosis is just the medical term that means part of your liver has turned into scar tissue.

-But there is good news.
+There is good news.
 Your liver is a big organ and you have more liver than you need.
-People can lose 30% of their liver in a car accident and still lead normal lives.
-So if you have less than 30% cirrhosis and you stop drinking, you can lead a normal life.
-Your doctor can do an ultrasound to see if you have cirrhosis, and estimate what percent cirrhosis you may have.
+People can lose 30 percent of their liver in a car accident and still lead normal lives.
+So if you have less than 30 percent cirrhosis and you stop drinking, you can still lead a normal life.
+Your doctor can do an ultrasound to see if you have cirrhosis, and estimate what percent of cirrhosis you may have.

-Nerve damage that is due to excessive drinking is called alcoholic neuropathy.
-Alcohol is toxic to nerves cells.
-This results in brain damage and peripheral nerve damage.
+Nerve damage due to alcohol abuse is called alcoholic neuropathy.
+Alcohol is toxic to nerves cells, which can cause brain damage and peripheral nerve damage.
 A significant part of alcoholic neuropathy is also caused by the poor nutrition associated with alcoholism.